speedment/speedment-doc/pages/join.md

     Join<TitleLanguage> join = joinComponent
         .from(LanguageManager.IDENTIFIER)
         .innerJoinOn(Film.LANGUAGE_ID).equal(Language.LANGUAGE_ID)
-        // Use a custom constructor that takes a Language and
+        // Use a custom constructor that takes a Language entity and
-        // Film as input.
+        // a Film entity as input.
         .build(TitleLanguage::new);

         join.stream()